LinearMilk/flax-online/README.md

 ### Game board

 The board is divided into square tiles, which form rooms (darker areas) and paths (lighter areas).
-Each player has a defined starting position (firs tile placement) on the board as well.
+Each player has a defined starting position (first tile placement) on the board as well.

 ![Board explanation](http://linearmilk.com/flax_rules/game_board.jpg)